Airport privacy: Biometric systems

 Biometrics are human characteristics that are unique to every individual and that usually do not change such as fingerprints, speech, face, etc. Electronic gates, also known as e-gates, have become very common in airports because of their ability to verify travelers based on their biometric information.
 There are two types of privacy concerns when discussing e-gates, one is general privacy and the other is system-specific privacy.
 System-specific privacy focuses on beliefs regarding the capability of the system to protect privacy.
 Europe is the first to have introduced e-gates in their airport facilities, and the future of airport technology for the United States points toward e-gates.

 In the United States, there are two registered travel programs: the Register Travel (RT) system and the Global Entry (GE) System.
 These programs are designed to expedite immigration procedures for trusted travelers and are primarily based on fingerprint recognition.
+Beyond the security benefits, According to Department of Homeland Security GE Systems have proven to reduce wait time by 70% and almost no paperwork.